amithnanjesh/iadc/README.md

 1. Start with `docs/` to understand the ADC concept, blocks, and results.
 2. Use `digital/` to run/inspect the VHDL control logic and testbench.
 3. Use `lab/` to see the measurement automation and post-processing flow.
-4. Use `analog/` for supporting figures referenced by the docs.
+4. Use `analog/` for figures (plots/diagrams) referenced by the docs.

 ## Documents (start here)
 - `docs/ADC_Sem1_SPICE_MacroModel_Report.pdf`